-In 2005, Kenneth recieved a ray of hope when his Federal judge threw out his death sentence, but in october 2006 the 5th circuit vacated that judgement.
-All appeals from that point on were denied, untill in May 2007 Kenneth recieved a date of execution for August 30, 2007.
-At this point an international grassroots campaign – led by the Campaign to End the Death Penalty and Kenneth’s Family and Friends – was launched.
+In 2005, Kenneth received a ray of hope when his Federal judge threw out his death sentence, but in October 2006 the 5th circuit vacated that judgment.
+All appeals from that point on were denied, until in May 2007 Kenneth received a date of execution for August 30, 2007.
+At this point, an international grassroots campaign – led by the Campaign to End the Death Penalty and Kenneth’s Family and Friends – was launched.

 From May 30th – August 30th an intense public outcry was heard.
 Going down to the wire (Kenneth was taken to the death house at the Walls unit and came within 6 hours of his scheduled murder) Governor Rick Perry commuted Kenneth’s sentence to life after the Board of Pardons and Paroles recommended the same in a 6-1 vote.
 The ruling was unprecedented and the FIRST ever commutation done by Rick Perry.